On the hunt for great day trips from Cologne, Germany? We show you the best destinations in the area and end with ideas

 Walking the streets of the Prinzipalmarkt is one of the most interesting things to do when visiting Münster.
 Shopping is a pleasure, with the shaded arcade that lines the high-end stores and boutiques as the gabled storefronts are fascinating.
 Everyone is unique!

 The historic buildings were rebuilt to replicate their pre-WWII structure, including the Gothic Rathaus, a historic landmark throughout Europe.
 It is a truly beautiful Altstadt.

-After seeing Cologne Cathedral, remarkable churches may not be interested, but the Münster Altstadt has 2.
+After seeing Cologne Cathedral, remarkable churches may not be interesting, but the Münster Altstadt has 2.
 St. Paulus Dom is the city center, and St. Lamberti, with its intriguing history and cages in the steeple.

 And of course, there is the Aa See, or Lake Aa, the large recreational lake that runs through the city.
 Rent a boat, get out on the water, or explore the surrounding parklands with art, museums, cafes, and zoo.

 A highlight is the Mühlenhof-Freilichtmuseum Münster, an open-air museum featuring period homes and businesses from the 17th-19th century, re-enacting life as it was in the city 200 years ago.